-It’s brilliant to see how they have personalised product accordingly to my behaviour; look at what I see when I log into my account:
+It’s brilliant to see how they have personalized product accordingly to my behavior; look at what I see when I log into my account:

-But how does a restaurant owner understand all this and go about doing personalised marketing?
-Please note to implement any strategy, you need to have a good CRM which can help you identify customer on various attributes.
+But how does a restaurant owner understand all this and go about doing personalized marketing?
+Please note to implement any strategy, and you need to have a good CRM which can help you identify customer on various attributes.

-To achieve a basic personalised restaurant marketing campaign, following parameters need to be kept in mind:
+To achieve a basic personalized restaurant marketing campaign, following parameters need to be kept in mind: